mbabynames search ✿

 Harris Alexander

-Harris means "noble and strong".
+Harris means "son of Harry".
 Alexander means "defender of the people".
-The pairing gives the name a layered quality: noble and strong on one side, defender of the people on the other.
+The pairing gives the name a layered quality: son of Harry on one side, defender of the people on the other.
 Harris is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Harris Christopher